 New voices featured in this 10th Anniversary Edition include Chelsea Manning, speaking after receiving her 35-year prison sentence; Naomi Klein, speaking from the Occupy Wall Street encampment in Liberty Square; a member of Dream Defenders, a youth organization that confronts systemic racial inequality; members of the Undocumented Youth movement, who occupied, marched, and demonstrated in support of the DREAM Act; a member of the Day Laborers movement; Chicago Teachers Union strikers; and several critics of the Obama administration, including Glenn Greenwald, on governmental secrecy.

-From Walter Mosley's Workin’ on the Chain Gang (2000), featured in Voices of a People's History of the United States, which is free for download from our site through April 19.
+From Walter Mosley's Workin’ on the Chain Gang (2000), featured in Voices of a People's History of the United States.

 The slaves in America and the serfs in Russia were freed at about the same time.
 The chains were laid out in front of them and the doors to the plantation were opened wide.
 Most slaves, most serfs, stayed on the plantation of their own accord, not because they liked it but because survival seemed reliant upon servitude.